How To Fix A Slice With Your Driver: 12 Top Tips

 Check The Loft

 These days even players with quite fast swings will use relatively lofted drivers.
-10.5° of loft is probably a good place to start.
-Any less than that and it is going to make it more difficult to keep the ball straight.
+10.5° is probably a good place to start.
+Any less than that and it’s going to make it more difficult to keep the ball straight.
 Having more loft will reduce the effect of sidespin so if you have an adjustable driver you might want to crank it a degree or two higher.